This is some text inside of a div block.

 So what’s the best way to prevent this kind of attack?

 As always, we hope this helps those of you hunting sneaky threat actors in the Microsoft Cloud.
-If ever you decide you need someone to provide some Managed Detection and Response for Microsoft 365, so you don’t have to make your eyes bleed reviewing arcane logging events, you know who to call. 😉
+If ever you decide you need someone to provide some Managed Identity Threat Detection and Response, so you don’t have to make your eyes bleed reviewing arcane logging events, you know who to call. 😉

 Catch up on the other BEC tradecraft we exposed in part one, part two, part three, and part four.